How To Write A Press Release Email in 2025

 Remember, all it takes is a couple of spelling errors to lose a journalist.
 A five-minute spell-check before you share a pitch could do wonders for your success rate.

-5. Keep The Relationship Going
+5. Keep the Relationship Going

 They’re wrong.